 On its face, there aren't any health risks associated with this approach to weight loss, Rizzo says.
-That said, registered dietitians, including Rizzo and Langer's review, warn about the triggering effect the app can bring to people who suffer or have suffered from eating disorders or disordered eating.
+That said, registered dietitians, including Rizzo and Langer's review, warn about the triggering effect the app can bring to people who have or have had eating disorders or disordered eating.

 "[Food tracking] can be triggering for people who are at risk for disordered eating or who have a history of obsessive behavior.
 This is where I have to say that if you are at risk for disordered eating or have a history of disordered eating that's triggered by tracking and weighing, do not do this program," Langer cautions.